env.dev

 Last updated:

 Regular expressions (regex) are pattern-matching sequences used to search, validate, and transform text.
 Every major programming language supports them — JavaScript via RegExp, Python via the re module, and PCRE-compatible engines in PHP, Ruby, Java, Go, and Rust.
 This cookbook provides production-ready patterns for the most common validation tasks, with explanations of how each pattern works and the regex concepts behind them.
+Test patterns live in the regex tester or skim the regex cheat sheet for syntax reference.

 How Do You Validate Email Addresses with Regex?